Manage API keys

 -

 In the Your API Key dialog that appears, click Copy to copy the key to your clipboard.
-Copying your key right now is crucial since this is the only time Coveo will display it.
+Copy the key immediately, as this is the only time Coveo will display it.

 -

 Paste the copied key to a safe location, and if applicable, securely communicate the key to the person who requested it.
-If you specified IP addresses to allow or block, this configuration will be effective within a couple minutes.
+If you specified IP addresses to allow or block, the configuration will take effect within minutes.

 Disable/Enable an API key